hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="thorne.PNG" width="700">
 </center>
 Their footnote 2 indicates that "The combination of spatial derivatives appearing here is called the *Lie derivative*" and that it is the commutator of the velocity and vorticity vectors, an operator "often encountered in differential geometry."
+They provide alternate notations for the Lie derivative, either a capital script "L" with a subscript "v", or commutator brackets.
 They go on to use the term "fluid derivative" for their expression 14.5 when acting on a vector (and when acting on a scalar, they state is it just the convective derivative).
 Finally they parenthetically (and dismissively) note that "The notation *D/Dt* is used in some older texts for the convective derivative *d/dt*."
 Excuse me?
 I have never seen any other text use *D/Dt* for expression 14.5.
 Thorne and Blandford have appropriated Stokes' notation for an expression other than what Stokes (and generations of authors after him) intended.

 I predict that Thorne and Blandford's revisionist notation will not catch on.
 The *D/Dt* notation for the material derivative is too entrenched, and for good reason (as the Lighthill passage indicates).
+Thorne and Blandford's "fluid derivative" could easily be denoted as the sum of *D/Dt* and the Lie derivative (or equivalently the commutator of the velocity and vorticity vectors).

 Won't you join me in the Campaign to Save Stokes' *D/Dt*?

 ;-)